Gretchen Campbell

 Gretchen K. Campbell (born c.
 1980) is an American atomic, molecular, and optical physicist associated with the National Institute of Standards and Technology.
 She works in the field of atomtronics and has received awards in recognition of her research contributions on Bose-Einstein condensates.
+She is currently on detail to the White House Office of Science and Technology Policy (WHOSTP), where she is the Assistant Director for Quantum Information Science at WHOSTP, and Director of the National Quantum Coordination Office (NQCO).

 Early life and education

 Campbell was raised in western New York state and was curious about science from a young age.
 She attended Wellesley College for her undergraduate degree, initially intending to train as a veterinarian.
 However, first-year physics lectures by Glenn Stark and lab mentorship from Theodore W. Ducas shifted her interest toward physics.
 In particular, she enjoyed the physics problem-solving approach which encouraged logic and reasoning rather than memorisation.
 Her undergraduate honours thesis was on the topic of optical tweezers.
 She graduated from Wellesley in 2001, then moved to MIT for her PhD.
 She studied Bose-Einstein condensates in optical lattices and related quantum phase transitions.
 She finished her degree in 2007 under the supervision of Wolfgang Ketterle and David Pritchard.